-- A. The word "person" includes a firm, association, organization, partnership, trust, corporation, or company as well as an individual. - B. The present tense includes the future tense; the singular number includes the plural, and the plural number includes the singular. - C. The word "shall" is mandatory; the word "may" is permissive. - D. The words "used" or "occupied" include the words "intended", "designed", or "arranged to be used" or "occupied."
+- A. The word "person" includes any entity, firm, association, organization, partnership of any kind, trust, corporation, or company as well as an individual. - B. The present tense includes the future tense; the singular number includes the plural, and the plural number includes the singular. - C. The word "shall" is mandatory; the word "may" is permissive. - D. The words "used" or "occupied" include the words "intended", "designed", or "arranged to be used or occupied."